TapticDev/MCGenderClassifier/README.md

 ## Installation

-1. Install the required dependencies using `pip install tkinter pillow requests tensorflow numpy`.
+1. Install the required dependencies using `pip install pillow requests tensorflow numpy`.
-2. Run the script with `python script_name.py`.
+2. Run the script with `python mcgc.py`.

 ## Notes